deepakrakshit/number-guessing-game/README.md

-# 📌 Number Guessing Game (C Language)
+# 🔢 Number Guessing Game – C Project

-A fun and beginner-friendly **Number Guessing Game** written in C.
-The computer randomly picks a number between **1 and 100**, and your job is to guess it!
-After each guess, the program gives you helpful hints to guide you toward the correct number.
+A simple and enjoyable **Number Guessing Game** written in C. The computer secretly picks a random number between **1 and 100**, and your task is to guess it!
+After every guess, the program gives you a helpful hint.

 ---

-# 🎮 Overview
+# ⭐ Features

-This simple project is perfect for beginners learning C. It demonstrates:

-* Random number generation
+* 🎲 Random number generation
-* Loops
-* Conditional logic
-* Input handling
-* Basic game mechanics
+* 💬 Helpful hints after each guess
+* 🔢 Validates out-of-range inputs
+* 🔁 Repeats until you guess correctly
+* 🧮 Shows number of attempts
+* 🧩 Beginner-friendly C program

 ---

-# 🧠 Features

-* Fully interactive terminal game
-* Random number generated using `rand()` and `srand()`
-* Helpful hints:

-  * **Higher Number Please!** → your guess is too low
-  * **Lower Number Please!** → your guess is too high
-* Counts total attempts
-* Validates input to prevent out-of-range guesses
-* Clean and readable code structure

----

-# 📝 How the Game Works
+# 🧠 How the Game Works

-1. The program secretly picks a number from **1 to 100**.
+1. The program chooses a number from **1–100** 🎯
-2. You keep guessing numbers.
+2. You enter guesses 🔢
-3. After each guess, the program tells you if it's too high or too low.
+3. It responds with:

+   * ⬆️ **Higher Number Please!** (guess is low)
+   * ⬇️ **Lower Number Please!** (guess is high)
-4. When you guess correctly, it shows how many attempts you took.
+4. You continue until you guess it right ✔️
+5. The program tells you how many attempts you used 🧮

 ---